escherba/dotfiles/notes/docker-jupyter.rst

 To remove all images::

-  docker image prune -a -f
+  docker system prune -a -f

 Installing Jupyter Lab
 ~~~~~~~~~~~~~~~~~~~~~~